devetry/template__gatsby-ts-sass-jest/README.md

 ## Minor Upgrades

-1. Clone the repo template
+1. Clone the repo template (do not create project from template, actually clone it)
+2. Checkout a new branch
-2. Update packages to latest stable versions: `npm update`
+3. Update packages to latest stable versions: `npm update`
-3. Resolve any lingering issues
+4. Resolve any lingering issues
-4. Submit a PR
+5. Submit a PR

 ## Major Upgrades